gromacs/gromacs/docs/dev-manual/language-features.rst

 * Use ``not_null<T>`` pointers wherever possible to convey the semantics that a pointer to a valid is required, and a reference is inappropriate.
 See also |linkrefnotnull|.
+* Use ``optional<T>`` types in situations where there is exactly one, clear (to all parties) reason for having no value of type T, and where the lack of value is as natural as having any regular value of T. Prefer some other construct when the logic requires an explanation of the reason why no regular value for T exists, ie do not use ``optional<T>`` for error handling.
 * Don't use C-style casts; use ``const_cast``, ``static_cast`` or
   ``reinterpret_cast as appropriate``.
 See the point on RTTI for ``dynamic_cast``.
 For emphasizing type (e.g. intentional integer division)